OwO-Network/gDeepLX/README.md

-# gdeeplx
+# gDeepLX
-gdeeplx is a Go library used for DeepL translation.
+gDeepLX is a Go library used for DeepL translation.

 ## Installation